 It is a risk and you should decide if you want to take or not.
 It can be helpful to talk to another friend, family member, or therapist before having that conversation.

 What If They're the Same Sex?

 It will depend on your friend and if they have the same feelings for you.
 It does not mean that you won't be able to take your friendship to the next level of a romantic relationship.
 It is one more thing to consider.
 Knowing your friend, have you ever had the impression they might be open to a same sex relationship?
+There have been cases where friends are open to an experimental occasion or two and has blossomed into a fantastic relationship.
+There are also times where one friend had romantic feelings for another friend and when acted upon the friendship was permanently broken.
+Knowing your friend and what they would be open to is essential before acting upon this feeling.
 This is another instance where talking it out with a therapist can be helpful.

 What if They Say Yes?

 How exciting!
 Now you and your friend can talk about what you want your relationship to look like and it's a good idea to also discuss what would happen to the friendship in the event that the two of you break-up since you did start as friends.
 Relationships that start with a solid friendship base have more of a success rate than relationships that start out of physical attraction.
 The reason this happens is that you are not falling for an individual that you are lusting after based on their good looks but one that you know on a personal level, someone that has shown you their flaws and insecurities.